awps/font-awesome-php/README.md

 A PHP library for Font Awesome.
 ==========================

-This repository contains the necessary data to work with Font Awesome in PHP or JSON.
+This repository contains the necessary data to work with Font Awesome in PHP.

 **Requirements:**
 * Font Awesome 4.7.0